Chimerica at the Almeida

 It indeed is possible that one man’s oppression is another man’s ideology in action, and few plays are able to deal with such heady material with as much humour, skill and sensitivity.

-Chimerica is on at the Almeida Theatre until 6th July 2013, for further information or to book visit here.
+Chimerica is at the Almeida Theatre until 6th July 2013.
+For further information or to book visit the theatre’s website here.